Cabinet painting

 There is an equivalent type of small sculpture, usually bronzes.
 The leading exponent in the late Renaissance was Giambologna, who produced sizeable editions of reduced versions of his large works, and also made many exclusively in small scale.
 These sculptures were designed to be picked up and handled, even fondled.
 Small antiquities were also very commonly displayed in such rooms, including rare coinage.

+History

 Small paintings have been produced during all periods of Western art, but some periods and artists are especially noticeable for them.
 Raphael produced many cabinet paintings, and all the paintings of the important German artist Adam Elsheimer (1578–1610) could be so described.
 The works of these two were much copied.
 The Dutch artists of the seventeenth century had an enormous output of small paintings.
 The painters of the Leiden School were especially noted "Fijnschilders" or "fine painters" producing highly finished small works.
 Watteau, Fragonard and other French 18th-century artists produced many small works, generally emphasizing spirit and atmosphere rather than a detailed finish.
 In modern times the term is not as common as it was in the 19th century, but remains in use among art historians.